What is Naturopathic Medicine?

 Traditional Chinese Medicine is based on balancing the flow of Qi (energy) through the body and includes the use of acupuncture and oriental herbs.

 Lifestyle Counseling helps patients make informed choices to reach and maintain their optimal health, in response to the physical, emotional, nutritional and environmental factors that affect well being.

 What to Expect at Your Naturopathic Visit

 First visits involve an in depth workup of your past and present medical history, family history, current health concerns as well as a complete physical examination.
 Appointments are scheduled for 60 minutes and will provide a foundation from which future treatments will be directed.
-If possible, please bring a copy of any recent blood work or imaging for my review.
+If available, please bring a copy of any recent blood work or imaging.

 Follow up appointments allow for continuity of care and ongoing collaboration in working towards your health goals.
-Follow-up appointments are 30 minutes in duration and will be scheduled based on a mutually agreed treatment timeline, individualized and specific to your needs and concerns.
+Follow-up appointments are 30 minutes in duration and will be scheduled based on the individualized and specific needs and concerns of each patient.

 Get to Know Me